Slow Traveling in Johor Malaysia

-From all the typical touristic places of Malaysia, our Slow Travels brought us to Johor.
+From all the typical touristic places of Malaysia, our Slow Traveling brought us to Johor.

-You have heard of Slow Traveling, but have you ever heard of Johor?
+Sure, you’ve heard of slow travel, but have you ever heard of Johor?
 How did we even come to travel to Johor?

 In short, golf was to blame.
-Yes, I know, another place where our Slow Traveling leads us to because of golf.
-Well, yes and no. Yes, because golf was the main reason why we travelled to Johor, the southernmost state of Malaysia.
-And no, because we were really curious what this unknown place would offer us.
+Yes, I know, another place where our travels lead us to because of golf.
+Well, yes and no. Yes, because golf was the main reason why we traveled to Johor, the southernmost state of Malaysia.
+And no, because we were really curious about what this unknown place would offer us.
 Because neither of us had ever heard of Johor, or its capital Johor Bahru, affectionately called “JB”.

 First positive surprise on arrival

 Tip: If you want to save a little bit of money and have the time, you can take the public bus from the airport to the city.
-This is a good and inexpensive way to get to the city, but unfortunately the busses don’t run very frequently.
+This is a good and inexpensive way to get to the city, but unfortunately, the buses don’t run very frequently.
 Here you can find the corresponding info-page.

 After a 45-minute ride, we finally arrived at an unreal-looking neighborhood with many high-rise buildings, a small plaza, and saluting security men.

 After the sweltering hot weather of Kuala Lumpur, and the heavy rain in Cameron Highlands and Langkawi, it was really pleasant here.
-Warm, but not a sultry heat, and what we liked most, no rain.
-Here our mornings would start with a cup of hot coffee on the balcony while enjoying the unobstructed view of the sea in front of us and Singapore in the distance.
+Warm, but not a sultry heat, and what we liked most, no rain!
+Here our mornings would start with a cup of hot coffee on the balcony while enjoying the unobstructed view of the sea in front of us, and Singapore off in the distance.